Orthodontic Technicians Association: President

 The president is the Association's ceremonial head and is elected biennially by the Council.
 The position was created in 1974 and was first held by Professor Norman Robertson, who was professor of orthodontics at Cardiff University.
 The current president is Bill Ip, consultant orthodontist at the Newcastle upon Tyne Hospitals NHS Foundation Trust.

 Council

 The OTA Council is the governing body of the Association and is elected by the membership.
 The council was established in 1971, consisting of four executive officers (Chair, Secretary, Treasurer and Membership Secretary) and up to six non-executive council members.
 At the Annual General Meeting on 12 March 2005 two more non-executive positions were created due to a steady increase in council duties, meaning that the council can be composed of a total of 12 council members.

-OTA officials 2022–23
+OTA officials 2023–24

 Representation

-The OTA is represented at meetings with organisations such as the British Standards Institution and the General Dental Council.
+The OTA is represented at meetings with organizations such as the British Standards Institution and the General Dental Council.